-Melanie Decker, Director of the Senior Center, made clear that there is growing demand for this kind of service because the non-native speaking part of the population is increasing, and lack of transportation options make ESL lessons in really needed.
+Melanie Decker, Director of the Senior Center, made clear that there is a growing demand for this kind of service because the non-native speaking part of the population is increasing, and lack of transportation options make ESL lessons in really needed.

 Literacy Volunteers East Bay ‘s membership grows every day, says Decker, and over the last two years, we’ve seen an enormous increase in the number of people who have only limited or no command of English, and as they don’t have adequate (if any) transportation options to attend an ESL class, our community’s seniors may feel even more alone and isolated.

 LV East Bay is already offering transportation services for all of its members, so participants of the ESL class (spearheaded by social worker Ann Albano) could avail themselves of this. at.
 The ESL class also comes with instruction in conversational skills, as they form the basis of any language course.

 Ann Albano says her goals for ESL instruction are the improvement of the partaking adults’ everyday communication skills and the enhancement of their social interactions both in the community and in the senior center.

 If our senior members improve their English speaking skills, they will gain more independence and dignity.
 She continues that seniors are having different communication needs, as they want to talk about health needs on a very practical level, so being able to do so in English with other community members and at the senior center is crucial to them.

 It won’t be long before several East Bay seniors will be able to get help with gaining more independence by learning English.
 The first group that will enjoy the ESL classes is just very small.